2026 Are There Any One-Year Online Information Technology Degree Programs Worth Considering?

 Are There Available One-year Online Information Technology Degree Programs?

 Currently, there are no accredited one-year online information technology degrees in the US offered by reputable institutions.
-Most online IT bachelor's programs require about 120 credit hours, which typically take full-time students around four years to complete.
-Part-time students often need more time based on their course load and pace.
+Most online IT bachelor’s programs require about 120 credit hours, which typically take full-time students around four years to complete.
+Part-time students often take longer, depending on how many courses they can manage each term.

-• Western Governors University (WGU): WGU offers competency-based online IT bachelor's degrees where students advance by demonstrating mastery rather than completing fixed credit hours.
-While not guaranteed to finish in one year, students with significant prior credits or experience can potentially complete the program faster than the standard four years.
+• Western Governors University (WGU): WGU offers competency-based online IT bachelor’s degrees.
+Students move forward by demonstrating mastery rather than simply spending a fixed amount of time in class.
+Completion in one year is not guaranteed, but students with significant prior credits or experience may be able to move faster than the standard four years.

 • Illinois Institute of Technology (via Coursera): This completion program is designed for students who already have 61 transferable credits.
-It features flexible, practical IT and applied technology courses, and tuition is paid by course.
-Heavy course loads and ample transfer credits may allow students to accelerate their progress, although it is not strictly a one-year program.
+It includes flexible, applied IT and technology coursework, with tuition paid by course.
+Students with ample transfer credits and the ability to carry a heavy course load may accelerate progress, although the program is not structured as a strict one-year degree.

-• Loyola University Chicago: Their online BA in Information Technology requires 39 credit hours for students with significant transfer credits, covering Java programming, network administration, web development, and IT management.
-With up to 18 transfer credits accepted, some students may finish sooner, but this is not structured as a one-year degree.
+• Loyola University Chicago: The online BA in Information Technology requires 39 credit hours for students with significant transfer credits.
+Coursework includes Java programming, network administration, web development, and IT management.
+With up to 18 transfer credits accepted, some students may finish sooner, but it is not designed as a guaranteed one-year degree.

 Why Consider Taking Up One-year Online Information Technology Programs?